Bringing Children Along on a K-1 Fiance Visa (K-2 Visas)

 For planning purposes, note that the children must remain unmarried and under age 21 right up to the day they enter the United States on their K-2 visas.
 Fortunately, if you alert U.S. immigration authorities to an upcoming 21st birthday, they can usually speed up the processing for you.

-(Unfortunately, a law you might have heard of called the Child Status Protection Act does not protect children on fiancé visas from the loss of visa rights caused by their turning 21.)
+(Unfortunately, a law you might have heard of called the Child Status Protection Act does not protect children on fiancé visas from the loss of visa rights caused by turning 21.)

 caution